niftynontas/My-Portfolio/README.md

 📖 About Me
 Hi there! 👋
-I’m a newbie Front-End Developer based in Nigeria 🇳🇬, learning and growing every day.
+I’m Nontando Myoli a newbie Front-End Developer based in South Africa , learning and growing every day.
 This website is my digital corner to share what I do, how far I’ve come, and what I’m working on.
+I'm a curious front-end beginner passionate about learning, building, and bringing creative ideas to life through code.
+I'm also continuously exploring new technologies to expand my skills and stay up-to-date in the ever-evolving tech world.
 “Every expert was once a beginner.” 💡
 That’s me — building one line of code at a time!